 * Can we just start calling it the Third World War?
 In terms of geographic area, it’s big enough to qualify, with utter chaos in Libya, along with the war’s major front, the collision of anti-Assad insurgents with his Iranian-backed government, alongside Kurdish and Iraqi government forces fighting Islamic State.
 As well, there’s the desperate and rather clueless American and Canadian involvement in the Syrian-Iraqi front as bombing forces.
 I think in future, I’ll just refer to this conflict as the Third World War.

-validity of mine?
-Maybe I should call the Waaaah-mbulance.
+Someone has different morals that challenge the universal validity of mine?
+Maybe I should call the Waaaah-mbulance. |

 I know it doesn’t have quite the same life-and-death, civilization-defining stakes, but it’s a grassroots organized expression of a political movement in my own culture to silence and destroy the social and personal voices of, basically, anyone who isn't a relatively wealthy white male Christian.
 It’s a political movement that controls much of the United States government, and which has a powerful hold on the Canadian state as well.
 Its violence is slow and creeping, and so more difficult to notice, but it’s still a war.